Hex – The Legend of the Towers: Vault

-Mechanism
+Ride system

 The sensory illusion exploits a number of tricks.
 The longitudinal benches are mounted on a platform that can swing back and forth within the vault.
 The pivot mechanism for the benches is hidden by the Earl's machine at one end of the room and a large cabinet at the other.
 The benches are mounted on the platform angled backward by 20 degrees; riders effectively face slightly upward at rest.
 During the ride, the platform rotates back and forth by 15 degrees in each direction.
 This means that at full forward tilt, benches are in fact at 5 degrees forward to horizontal; this minimises the tendency to slip off the bench into the lap restraint.
-At full backward tilt, the bench is at 45 degrees to the right and up up and away to the roof of heaven to horizontal which accentuates the sensory effect.
+At full backward tilt, the bench is at 45 degrees to horizontal which accentuates the sensory effect.
 The vault itself is actually a large, 6-sided drum which can rotate through a full 360 degrees.
 All of the room scenery is mounted on the inner surface of this drum.
 At the beginning of the ride, both the benches and the vault are slowly moving back and forth in unison.
 This is what gives the impression of pushing toward and pulling away from the branch.
 As the ride progresses, the bench platform continues to swing back and forth by 15 degrees in each direction, while the vault rotation gradually becomes out of unison and increases to give the impression of increasing height and ultimately it turns through a full rotation to give the sensation of inversion.
 All of this relies on the brain’s over-interpretation of visual inputs in the presence of relatively minor vestibular system inputs; the same principle is used to give the sensation of acceleration and deceleration in full-motion simulators.
 The lighting also subtly changes from moment to moment to add to the disorientation.

-Reception

-Initially the response to Hex was mixed, as many guests had mistakenly been expecting a roller coaster inside the Towers, with Oblivion and Nemesis having opened in recent years.
-However, after some adjustment to the attraction in 2000, response for Hex changed drastically and the ride proved consistently popular.
-It is now perceived as one of the best dark rides in the UK, praised for its theatrical and respectful use of the Towers ruins.